top of page

 Part of a family of avid amateur musicians, Kellan Hogye studied piano, flute, and guitar as a child and young adult.
 She was a devoted member of her high school marching band in Central Virginia, which sparked a long-term interest in school music programs.

-Kellan holds a Bachelor of Arts in English, a minor in Classics, and a Master of Teaching from the University of Virginia, where she also participated in music ensembles and student theater.
-She has worked as a Latin teacher, English teacher, and reading interventionist in Loudoun County's public, private, and homeschool communities for nearly twenty years.
+Kellan holds undergraduate and graduate degrees from the University of Virginia, where she also participated in music ensembles and student theater.
+She has worked in various positions as a Latin teacher, English teacher, and reading interventionist in Loudoun County's public, private, and homeschool communities since 2002.
 Presently, she performs as a musician and vocalist with church-based bands in Loudoun.
+Carrying on the family's musical tradition, Kellan's son and daughter are active musicians with the Loudoun Symphony Youth Orchestra, the Loudoun County High School Marching Band, the J.L.
+Simpson Middle School band program, and the Catoctin School of Music.

 Kellan is excited for the opportunity to support the growth and development of Loudoun's student musicians through partnerships between the LSO/LSYO and local school and community music programs.